 The hardest thing to get right is the shape.
 You might not fully know what is best for you, and trying to translate that to a shaper can be a challenge.
 Our boards are not cheap, and we stand by the quality and design.
 If you get a board and don't like it, we will fix that.
 A history of ordering custom boards, and learning what works for you, stacks the cards in your favor.
 If you don't really know, you might be best to find a new or used board at a shop that looks and feels right to you, or go to a reputable shaper whom you trust and think you can work with.
 I get good results with surfers who give me some general guidelines and give me the liberty to do what I do best.
 In surfing, and as a life philosophy in general, the best results are often met with open expectations.
 That said, if you are tuned into what works well for you, it is important to work with a shaper who can listen to you, understand what you want, and build it.
 The worst is a shaper who does what they want and doesn't listen.
 I take two-way consultation seriously.

 It is important to work with a team of shaper and glassers who know about what you want to do, because they do it themselves.
 At the core of our heritage and tradition is that surfboards should be made by surfers.
 The evolution of what we ride today in terms of shapes, glassing and fins is the direct result of surfer engineers making boards in shops near the beach, riding, analyzing, and improving them.
 As a surfer, you are part of a subculture that has always embraced creativity, ingenuity, freedom and innovation while rejecting the societal confines of corporate greed and materialism.
 It is a shame to see the purity of our pursuit polluted by outsiders trying to make money off of us.
-A good rule of thumb is to only buy a board with the handwritten signature of a guy whom you can call on the phone and can communicate with you.
+A good rule of thumb is to only buy a board with the handwritten signature of a person whom you can call on the phone and can communicate with you.

 A note on imports: surfboards are classified as sporting goods and are imported into the US from Asia with a ZERO tariff.
 This has changed a little with a tariff having been levied against Chinese imports, but not Thailand, Sri Lanka or anywhere else in Asia.
 In the last 14 years since the closure of Clark Foam, imports have flooded into our country in a magnitude that has devastated our cottage surfboard industry and forced many board builders into other lines of work.
 Costco has become the world's largest surfboard seller and mass produced brands have dominated the market.
 You can do your part to resist this trend by buying local.